How Media And Politicians Get Us On Board

 Political polls always end up doing three things.
 One, they create a bandwagon effect that can propel an obscure political party or candidate into relevancy, as was seen in Canada's 2011 federal election when the NDP became the official opposition for the first time in its history.
 Two, they act to motivate and energize a party's supporters when they reflect a lead.
 Three, they do the opposite and stifle enthusiasm when they reflect a losing trend for a particular party or candidate.

-Polling has become a big business in the past decade and television networks, media organizations, and political parties have doled out millions of dollars to companies like Ipsos, Opinion Research, and Quinnipac to provide data on public opinion.
+Polling has become a big business in the past decade and television networks, media organizations, and political parties have doled out millions of dollars to companies like Ipsos, Opinion Research, and Quinnipiac to provide data on public opinion.
 It wasn't until conservative bloggers and reporters began doing their own research, and delving into the methodology of some of these polls, that scrutiny became commonplace in the world of political polling.
 Skewed opinion polls caught the attention of millions of internet users when the data released appeared to be deliberately manipulated to favor Democrats.
 By sampling larger margins of registered Democrats than Republicans or Independents, pollsters were able to create a false lead for Barack Obama.
 Whether these results were specifically commissioned by the media organizations that paid for them is yet to be determined.
 Deliberately skewed opinion polls not only damage the reputations of legitimate polling agencies, they diminish people's trust in mainstream news.
 The 2012 election was a good example of how organizations attempted to utilize the bandwagon effect, but failed because they were caught red handed.
 However, one worthy bandwagon was built in the process.
 The number of those who distrust the mainstream media – or want to destroy it – has grown significantly.
 Due to overcapacity, this bandwagon is constantly being upgraded.

 Another way to bolster a bandwagon is by offering what are called "fact checks".
 These became popular during the 2012 election.
 The only problem is that most of the fact checks offered by media have been lopsided and outrageously gentle on certain candidates.
 If Alex Seitz-Wald's article for Salon is any indication of how shamelessly biased a fact check can be, most readers should consider all similar "fact checks" with caution.
 If you happen to be bored, try counting the number of times Seitz-Wald fact checks Romney in his article.
 Judging by Seitz-Wald's thorough fact check, Barack Obama is completely incapable of telling a single lie.
 Realistically, we shouldn't really expect anything different from Salon.

 Conformity plays a huge role in how elections are won and lost.
 The experiments of Soloman Asch have proven that most people won't conform or accept an idea that is obviously wrong or criminal.
 However, when certain information is skewed and distorted, or when certain details are left out, people may not have the ability to fully perceive something as either right or wrong, simply due to a lack of information.
 When news agencies build a reputation as trustworthy, more people are willing to accept the reputation without question.
 When certain organizations are accepted as trustworthy, they fail to be as thoroughly scrutinized as others.
 Trustworthiness is surprisingly easy to achieve and sustain, especially when certain details are left out for the purpose of deniability.
-Mentioning an erroneous fact is one thing, but completely failing to mention a particular fact allows us to deny that we were wrong in the first place.
+Mentioning an erroneous fact is one thing, but completely failing to mention a particular fact allows us to deny that we were ever wrong in the first place.
 Media uses this technique to the very same effect that politicians do.
 This allows them to maintain a universal perception of trustworthiness.

-Politicians have often made mention of their own benevolence by talking about their plans to help the middle class and the poor, but they seldom appear to give any real details.
+Politicians often make mention of their own benevolence by talking about their plans to help the middle class and the poor, but they seldom appear to give any real details.
 Real details would only create an opportunity for their opponents to completely deconstruct their ideas, visions, and beliefs.
 Telling people you want to help the poor sounds great, but explaining how you plan to do it could spell trouble.
 Most of us would be better off just saying that we want to help the poor and leaving it at that.
 Having such a measured and careful approach allows the wheels of the bandwagon to stay intact.
 News organizations are exceptionally good at doing this.

 The bandwagon effect is something every politician wants to capitalize on.
 Sometimes, biased news agencies will help them achieve their goals.
 Whether its by claiming that a certain politician is in the lead by 5% points (without giving any real details about the methodology), or by reporting that massive crowds have turned out at the latest rally, news agencies can use several techniques to create the idea that everyone is on board with a certain idea.
 In some cases, news agencies won't mention crowd turnouts, but rather, they'll show us the turnout.
 Following the first presidential debate, in a syndicated news article, Reuters reported Obama's rally in Madison, Wisconsin.
 The Daily Star republished the article – along with thousands of other papers on the Reuters feed – with the impressive photo and caption.
 By being deliberately vague on the location of the rally, Reuters was able to avoid any speculation or doubt about Obama's extraordinary ability to draw a crowd.
 The campaign rally wasn't just being held at some random location in Madison, it was being held openly on the campus of the University Of Wisconsin, home to over 45,000 students and staff.
 This campaign rally closed down nearby classrooms and canceled most mid-day classes, leaving thousands of students with nowhere else to go.